-Nutritional information will vary by product and fish source.
+Nutritional information varies by product and fish source.
 Check supplement labeling for specific details.

 Omega-3 Deficiency Side Effects

 Many of Americans’ health problems can be traced back to having an imbalance of omega-3 and omega-6 fats.
-Omega-6 fats aren’t necessarily bad for you, but if they are consumed in large amounts without omega-3’s they cause inflammation which leads to chronic illness.
+Omega-6 fats aren’t necessarily bad for you, but if they’re consumed in large amounts without omega-3s they cause inflammation, which leads to chronic illness.

 Research has shown that having a lower ratio of omega-6/omega-3 fatty acids can reduce the risk of many common chronic diseases.
-Getting enough omega-3, which means having a proper balance of omega-3 and omega-6, has been shown in hundreds of studies to possibly provide benefits to many inflammatory diseases including: (6)
+Getting enough omega-3, which means having a proper balance of omega-3 and omega-6, has been shown in hundreds of studies to possibly provide benefits to many inflammatory diseases, including: (37)

 - Autoimmune diseases

 It’s also important to know that even though certain other foods like flaxseeds and grass-fed beef contain omega-3 fats, those omegas are ALA and not EPA/DHA like what’s found in fish oil.
 According to the medical research, there are far more health benefits in fish oil (EPA/DHA) than flax oil (ALA) for most people.

 It’s also important to note that omega-6 fatty acids aren’t bad for you.
 In fact, if your diet contains too many omega-3 fatty acids, your immune system wouldn’t work very well.
 It’s all about the balance of these two essential fatty acids.